Home Roundup Weed Killer

 If exposed to glyphosate from skin contact, inhalation or ingestion, promptly wash your skin and eyes and seek medical attention.
 Symptoms may include eye or skin irritation, respiratory discomfort, increased saliva and gastrointestinal issues like nausea and vomiting.

-“We always recommend basic safety principles to our customers if they’re going to be working with Glyphosate,” Chrissie Handley, lawn care specialist with Online Turf, told Drugwatch.
+“We always recommend basic safety principles to our customers if they’re going to be working with glyphosate,” Chrissie Handley, lawn care specialist with Online Turf, told Drugwatch.

 That means reading and following the recommended dosage and use instructions on the label.
 You should keep children and animals away during and after treatment to minimize their exposure.
-Handley also recommends using personal protective equipment — PPE — to minimize your exposure.
+The Agency for Toxic Substances and Disease Registry (ATSDR) recommends waiting for 24 hours before allowing exposure.

 “PPE would include protective clothing, eyewear and, if handling significantly concentrated glyphosate, you may want to wear a respirator [or] dust mask,” Handley said.